Cold Chisel: 2011–2019: Death of Steve Prestwich and The Perfect Crime

 Ian Moss, 2011.
 Don Walker in the background.

 In January 2011 Steve Prestwich was diagnosed with a brain tumour; he underwent surgery on 14 January but never regained consciousness and died two days later, aged 56.
 All six of Cold Chisel's studio albums were re-released in digital and CD formats in mid-2011.
 Three digital-only albums were released – Never Before, Besides and Covered – as well as a new compilation album, The Best of Cold Chisel: All for You, which peaked at No. 2 on the ARIA Charts.
 The thirty-date Light the Nitro Tour was announced in July along with the news that former Divinyls and Catfish drummer Charley Drayton had replaced Prestwich.
 Most shows on the tour sold out within days and new dates were later announced for early 2012.

 No Plans, their seventh studio album, was released in April 2012, with Kevin Shirley producing, which peaked at No. 2.
 The Australians Stephen Fitzpatrick rated it as four-and-a-half out of five and found its lead track, "All for You", "speaks of redemption; of a man's ability to make something of himself through love."
 The track "I Got Things to Do" was written and sung by Prestwich, which Fitzpatrick described as "the bittersweet finale", a song that had "a vocal track the other band members did not know existed until after [Prestwich's] death."
 Midway through 2012 they embarked on a short UK tour and played with Soundgarden and Mars Volta at Hard Rock Calling at London's Hyde Park.

 The group's eighth studio album, The Perfect Crime, appeared in October 2015, again with Shirley producing, which peaked at No. 2.
 Martin Boulton of The Sydney Morning Herald rated it at four out of five stars and explained that the album does what Cold Chisel always does: "work incredibly hard, not take any shortcuts and play the hell out of the songs."
 The album, Boulton writes, "delves further back to their rock'n'roll roots with chief songwriter [Walker] carving up the keys, guitarist [Moss] both gritty and sublime and the [Small/Drayton] engine room firing on every cylinder.
 Barnes' voice sounds worn, wonderful and better than ever."

 The band's latest album, Blood Moon, was released in December 2019.
 The album debuted at No. 1 on the ARIA Album Chart, the band's fifth to reach the top.
 Half of the songs had lyrics written by Barnes and music by Walker, a new combination for Cold Chisel, with Barnes noting his increased confidence after writing two autobiographies.

 2024: 50th anniversary tour

 On 29 May 2024, Cold Chisel announced The Big Five-O Live tour, celebrating their fiftieth anniversary.
 The tour began in Armidale on 5 October 2024 and ending in New Zealand in January 2025.
 It was released on various formats on 8 August 2025.

+Saxophonist Andy Bickers died from cancer on 10 July 2026.